Compliance-Focused Automotive Lighting Solutions

 Configurable headlight system that can automatically adjust the beam patterns to meet different regulatory requirements in different countries without needing driver intervention.
 The headlights have fixed high and low beams, plus inclined light sources for side illumination.
 A GPS receiver determines the country and a controller alters the side light operation to comply.
 This avoids manual switches and inconsistent use.

-10. Dynamic Brake Light System with Modulated Control for Enhanced Vehicle Safety and Aesthetics
+10. Brake Light System with Engine and Speed-Responsive Modulated Control for Dynamic Visual Effects

 Douglas Roberts, 2009